Jim Evans (artist): Album art

 The period of record sleeves and skate posters ran parallel to commissions for a number of film posters.
-Working for most of the major studios, Jim completed art for Lumiere, 20th Century Oz, I Never Promised You a Rose Garden, Kentucky Fried Movie, Big Wednesday, Herowork, Acapulco Gold, The Space Movie, Patrick, Neil Young's Rust Never Sleeps (for which Jim also animated the opening title sequence), and John Carpenter's first film Dark Star.
+Working for most of the major studios, Jim completed art for Lumière, 20th Century Oz, I Never Promised You a Rose Garden, The Kentucky Fried Movie, Big Wednesday, Herowork, Acapulco Gold, The Space Movie, Patrick, Neil Young's Rust Never Sleeps (for which Jim also animated the opening title sequence), and John Carpenter's first film Dark Star.
 Numerous books began to appear at this time and his work is included in the History of Rock Art, Phonographics, Roger Dean's Album Art Book, and The History of Underground Comics.
-An interest in film led to work as an Art Director, set decorator, and storyboard artist for films.
-Evans worked on Killer's Kiss and Growing Pains.
+An interest in film led to work as an art director, set decorator, and storyboard artist for films.
+Evans worked on Strangers Kiss and Growing Pains.
 He also helped to prepare an American release for a series of Japanese films called The Baby Cart Series.
 Working with director Robert Houston and his partner David Weisman, Jim created the poster and title treatment for the 1980 release titled Shogun Assassin, Jim's son Gibran Evans voiced the narrative as Daigoro.
-An ongoing creative collaboration with John Hegeman, president of Orion Pictures, led to Jim illustrating promotional posters for the SAW films for Lionsgate, The Green Inferno for BH Tilt, the film Mirrors for New Regency, Anna And the Apocalypse and a poster-centric street art image for Child's Play.
+An ongoing creative collaboration with John Hegeman, president of Orion Pictures, led to Jim illustrating promotional posters for the Saw films for Lionsgate, The Green Inferno for BH Tilt, the film Mirrors for New Regency, Anna and the Apocalypse and a poster-centric street art image for Child's Play.